 Managing General Partner

-A charter member of the ownership group that brought baseball to the Valley of the Sun, Ken Kendrick's involvement took on added significance in 2004 when he assumed the role of Managing General Partner of the Arizona Diamondbacks.
-Kendrick has taken an active role in the day-to-day operation of the D-backs and is the organization's designated representative when Major League Baseball owners convene during the course of the year.
+A charter member of the ownership group that brought baseball to the Valley of the Sun, Ken Kendrick assumed the role of Managing General Partner of the Arizona Diamondbacks in 2004.
+Since then, the team has reached the postseason three times (2007, 2011, 2017), including one NLCS appearance, while turning the D-backs into one of the top philanthropic entities in the state.
+Kendrick has an active role in the day-to-day operations of the D-backs and is the organization's designated representative when Major League Baseball owners convene during the course of the year.

-During his tenure as Managing General Partner, the D-backs have reached the postseason three times, winning the 2017 Wild Card Game and twice capturing the NL West Division (2007, '11).
-The D-backs reached the NLCS for just the second time in the franchise's existence in 2007.
-As a commitment to the fans, Kendrick and the D-backs' ownership group continue to reinvest all profits into the team.
-Under Kendrick's leadership, through equity and debt restructures, the team has eliminated more than $200 million of debt, putting the franchise on sound financial ground for years to come.
+As a commitment to the fans, Kendrick and the D-backs' ownership group continue to provide the most affordable fan experience in Arizona and throughout Major League Baseball while reinvesting all profits into the team.
+Under his leadership, through equity and debt restructures, the team has eliminated more than $200 million of debt, putting the franchise on sound financial ground for years to come.
 Additionally, he led the negotiations with FOX Sports Arizona on a 20-year extension that began in 2016 and is the largest financial transaction in franchise history.

-Prior to last season, Kendrick and club President & CEO Derrick Hall hired Mike Hazen as the club's Executive Vice President and General Manager who in turn, named Torey Lovullo as the eighth manager in franchise history.
-The changes led to a 24-game turnaround and an appearance in the 2017 Wild Card Game, which the D-backs won over the Colorado Rockies.
+Prior to the 2017 season, Kendrick and club President & CEO Derrick Hall hired Mike Hazen as the club's Executive Vice President and General Manager who in turn, named Torey Lovullo as the eighth manager in franchise history.
+The changes led to a 24-game turnaround, Wild Card game victory and 175-149 record (.540) during the past two seasons.

-In December 2015, Kendrick authorized the largest free agent signing in franchise history when the team signed right-handed pitcher Zack Greinke to a six-year contract with the highest average annual value in baseball history.
-The team will enter 2018 with its highest payroll in club history.
+In December 2015, Kendrick authorized the largest free agent signing in franchise history when the team signed right-handed pitcher Zack Greinke to the six-year contract with the highest average annual value in baseball history.

-Kendrick is in his 15th season in his current role and during that time, the franchise has become a model organization in Major League Baseball, hosting an All-Star Game at Chase Field in 2011, opening a Spring Training facility that is widely considered the finest in all of baseball in Salt River Fields at Talking Stick, and becoming one of the largest philanthropic entities in the Valley with charitable contributions topping $55 million since the organization's inception.
+Kendrick is in his 16th season in his current role and during that time, the franchise has become a model organization in Major League Baseball, reaching the NLCS for just the second time (2007), hosting an All-Star Game at Chase Field (2011), opening a Spring Training facility that is widely considered the finest in all of baseball in Salt River Fields at Talking Stick, and becoming one of the largest philanthropic entities in the Valley with charitable contributions topping $60 million since the organization's inception.

 After receiving a Bachelor of Science in Business Administration from West Virginia University in 1965, Kendrick started his career with IBM.
 Three years later, he founded Datatel, Inc., which has become the worldwide leader in the development of computer software for the management of infrastructure technology for colleges, universities and foundations.
 In 2011, Datatel acquired SunGard Higher Education for $1.75 billion.
 The combined companies were renamed Ellucian and were sold in 2015 for $3.5 billion to TPG Capital.